Upside-Down Car Loans: 7 Ways to Get Out of an Upside Down Car Loan Fast

 How to avoid an upside-down car loan

-Buy used.
-Car values drop like a rock during their first year of use.
+New car values drop like a rock during their first year of use.
 Buying a car that’s only a year or two old can save you a lot of money and prevent you from becoming upside down on your car loan due to depreciation.

-Don’t miss payments.
 When you miss payments, you have to pay interest on the interest you should have paid.
-“Double interest” is not good.
+Double interest clearly isn’t good.

-The shorter the loan term is, the less you’ll pay in interest over time and the quicker you’ll pay it off.
+The shorter the loan term, the less you’ll pay in interest over time — and the quicker you’ll pay it off.

 Some cars depreciate faster than others.
 There is little sense in paying a lot of money for a car that will only be worth half of what you paid in a couple years.
-You could Google the car model you’re interested in along with the phrase “depreciation rate” or “how does it hold value” to find out.
+You could Google the car model you’re interested in — along with the phrase “depreciation rate” or “how does it hold value” — to find out.